What are the Mimbres artifacts, and what is their history at the Weisman?

 As noted above, in 1989 the University of Minnesota Anthropology department believed that it had transferred all human remains from the UMN Anthropology archaeological digs into the care of the Minnesota Indian Affairs Council (MIAC), which still acts as their steward.
 The Mimbres ancestors associated with the objects at WAM currently reside at Hamline University’s Osteology Repository under an agreement with MIAC.

 The vast majority of cultural material in the Weisman’s repository does, in fact, consist of Mimbres ceramics, pot shards, tools, and worked animal bones.
 However, an initial comprehensive inventory of the materials is only now being completed.
 During this inventory, the University’s research team discovered and identified a small number of human remains.
 In the summer of 2020, a tooth and bone fragments, as well as two cremation bundles, were found in the museum’s holdings and catalogued by researchers.
 These previously uncatalogued human remains were promptly turned over to MIAC and taken to Hamline University’s Osteology Repository.
 This discovery was, of course, particularly disturbing and distressing, and it underscores the importance of completing the full inventory of the Mimbres materials.
 That work continues and is expected to be completed this calendar year.
 A complete inventory is absolutely crucial to ensuring that these human remains and all the affiliated cultural materials are properly identified and cared for with the respect they deserve.

-What’s currently happening with the Mimbres collection at WAM?
+What’s currently happening with the Mimbres materials at WAM?